 The Travels of Peter Mundy, in Europe and Asia, 1608-1667: Volume II: Travels in Asia, 1628-1634

 Francois Bernier, a French traveler and physician (1663): I decidedly think that this monument deserves much more to be numbered among the wonders of the world than the pyramids of Egypt, those unshaped masses which when I had seen them twice yielded me no satisfaction.

 Jean de Thevenot, a French traveler (1666): The fairest of all is that which Shah Jahan erected in honour of one of his wives called Taj Mahal, whom he tenderly loved, and whose death had almost cost him his life...Only so much I'll say that this King having sent for all the able architects of the Indies to Agra, he appointed a council of them for contriving and perfecting the tomb which he intended to erect, and having settled salaries upon them, he ordered them to spare no cost in making the finest Mausoleum in the World, if they could.
 They completed it after their manner, and succeeded to his satisfaction.

 Indian Travels of Thevenot and Careri

-The site selected for the mausoleum originally belonged to the Kachhwaha kings since the time of Raja Man Singh.
-It was purchased from Raja Jai Singh, the then owner in exchange of another edifice.
-Marble stones used for the construction of Taj Mahal was brought from Makrana, the ancestral estate of Raja Jai Singh.
+The mausoleum's location was originally owned by the Kachhwaha kings, dating back to the reign of Raja Man Singh.
+It was later acquired from the then-owner, Raja Jai Singh, in exchange for another edifice.
+The marble used in the construction of the Taj Mahal was sourced from Makrana, which was the ancestral estate of Raja Jai Singh.

 In the Shadow of the Taj: A Portrait of Agra By Royina Grewal